 Though accountancy is as old as trade itself, the profession continues to grow and expand.
 CPAs are now found auditing IT departments, and they naturally make use of the latest technology when working in finance, or any other field.
 If you wish to join the elite community of accounting professionals who hold CPA licenses, you will need to undergo a rigorous path.
 Each state has its own standards for incoming CPA licensees, and New Mexico is no different.
-You will want to start with obtaining your AA In Accounting.
-Keep reading to learn how to become a CPA in New Mexico.

 New Mexico's Educational Standards for CPAs

 The largest, and most time-consuming, aspect of your journey to become a CPA is your education.
 New Mexico has unique standards for your undergraduate and post-grad work.
 Naturally, you will need a minimum of a BS degree to proceed.
 In fact, you need 150 semester hours to attain your license, though the Board allows you to start sitting for your CPA examination after you complete enough for a baccalaureate degree – 120 semester hours.

 The Board will scrutinize your transcripts upon your application.
 They ask that you complete 30 hours in accounting, auditing, or related courses.
 Thus you will need to select your courses wisely.
 The courses you might take include, but are not limited to:

 - Financial analysis